-Several Health Care Facilities affiliated with the College's Health Division are now requiring that students have a negative drug screen prior to beginning clinical experiences in their facility.
+Several Health Care Facilities affiliated with the College's Health and Natural Science Division are now requiring that students have a negative drug screen prior to beginning clinical experiences in their facility.
 In addition, a clinical facility may require the student to submit and pass random drug screening analysis in order to remain at that facility.
-Therefore, passing a drug screen will now be considered an essential function for all students participating in the Health Division Programs.
+Therefore, passing a drug screen will now be considered an essential function for all students participating in the Health and Natural Science Division Programs.
 If a student fails drug screening, retesting occurs within 24 hours of notification of results.
 Failure to pass a drug screen or refusal to submit to screening will make the student ineligible for clinical placement.
-Failure and/or refusal for drug screening are grounds for immediate removal from the Health Division Program.
+Failure and/or refusal for drug screening are grounds for immediate removal from the Health and Natural Science Division .
 Students will be provided with the drug screen procedure during the orientation process to each course.
 All screening will be at the student's own expense.
-The Work Connection at Holyoke Medical Center has been selected as the Division of Health's exclusive laboratory for student drug testing.
+The Work Connection at Holyoke Medical Center has been selected as the Health and Natural Science Division's exclusive laboratory for student drug testing.
 Appointments will be scheduled by the nursing department.